A new approach for new challenges

 - various grid connections of offshore wind farms in Germany

 - Half-bridge MMC is also used for DC OHL applications, where DC line fault clearing and recovery is performed by operating the AC switchgear.
 One example is the PK2000 electricity interconnection between Pugalur (Tamil Nadu) and Thrissur (Kerala) in India, the world’s biggest MMC-based HVDC system with two symmetrical monopoles and a capacity of 1.000 MW each, featuring a combination of OHL of 138 km route length and cable of 28 km route length.

 In full-bridge topology, the DC voltage is independent of the AC voltage, because the power capacitors can be connected to the terminals in either polarity.
 This way, the DC voltage can be reduced to zero and even entirely reversed, while current control on the AC and DC sides is maintained even under short-circuit conditions.

 The full-bridge topology is the ideal solution for HVDC systems that work with overhead lines.
 It makes it possible to clear DC line faults safely by reverting the voltage for a short time for current extinction and electric arc deionization.
 It also enables HVDC system operation at reduced DC voltage levels, which helps tackle problems caused by polluted line insulators.
 The break time and the rate-of-rise of the DC voltage during recovery can be variably adapted to the dielectric strength – a flexible strategy that significantly increases supply security.

-Siemens has been successfully using the full-bridge circuit for Sitras® traction frequency converters as well as for numerous FACTS and industrial installations with SVC PLUS® since 2009.
+Siemens Energy has been successfully using the full-bridge circuit for Sitras® static frequency converters for traction power supply as well as for numerous FACTS and industrial installations with SVC PLUS® since 2009.